Listing documentation and process

 The entire listing process takes approximately four to six months to complete, in each case depending on the particular circumstances.

-Legal examination
+Legal and tax examination

 Required documentation